Marrying A US Citizen: Are You Green Card Eligible?

 Equally, where you have been granted a conditional residency green card, you will be required to submit further documentation shortly prior to expiry of the 2 year period that the marriage is ongoing and genuine.

-When can I apply for citizenship after marrying a US citizen?
+Applying for US citizenship after marrying a US citizen

 Deciding to become a US citizen is one of the most important decisions you can make as an immigrant, not least if you want to share the same rights as your US spouse.
 The grant of citizenship means that you can share equally in the rights and privileges of other US citizens, offering you the ability to: